Skip Ribbon Commands

 • Add a cool-mist humidifier.
 Keeping the air in your child's space humidified can relieve a stuffy nose while easing dry coughs.
 Cool, moist air can also thin congestion and makes it easier to cough up.
 Be sure to clean the humidifier or vaporizer often to prevent growth of mold and bacteria or buildup of minerals.

 • Try mentholated vapor rub to ease nighttime symptoms.
-This is a safe, time-tested way to relieve aches and pains and relieve coughs, especially at night.
+This is a time-tested way to relieve aches and pains and relieve coughs, especially at night.
 Menthol—the scented, cooling ingredient in the rub—helps open nasal passages so your child can breathe easier.
 Apply the rub to your child's chest, leaving clothing loose so the vapors reach their nose and throat while they sleep.
+It's safe for children who are at least 2 years old.
 As with any medication, read and follow the directions carefully.

 How long should kids stay home with a cold or flu?